JonathanAndrews/CV/README.md

 # Jonathan Andrews

 While undertaking a Masters in Neuroscience and Chemistry, I found that the most enjoyable part of the experience was coding my experiment in MATLAB.
 After graduating with a 1st, I trained to become a Software Developer at Makers Academy.
-I am logical, determined and hoping to find work as a Back-end web developer( or a Machine-learning engineer) in an environment where I can learn as much as possible.
+I am logical, determined and hoping to find work as a web developer in an environment where I can learn as much as possible.

 # Projects